Introduction and Overview

 “Consent” of the data subject means any freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her;

-Explanation: As a rule, websites obtain such consent via a cookie consent tool.
-You are probably familiar with this.
-Whenever you visit a website for the first time, you are usually asked via a banner whether you agree or consent to data processing.
-In most cases, you can also make individual settings and decide for yourself which data processing you allow and which you do not.
-If you do not give your consent, your personal data may not be processed.
+Explanation: Usually, such consent on websites is given via a cookie consent tool.
+You probably know this.
+Whenever you visit a website for the first time, you are usually asked via a banner whether you agree to or consent to data processing.
+You can usually also make individual settings and thus decide for yourself which data processing you allow and which you don’t.
+If you do not consent, no personal data about you may be processed.
 In principle, consent can of course also be given in writing, i.e. not via a tool.

 Definition according to Article 4 of the GDPR